flounderK/flounderK/README.md

 - 🔭 I’m currently working on ...
 - 😄 Pronouns: ...
 -->
+- I like playing Capture the Flag (CTF)
 - 🌱 I’m currently learning about emulators, kernels, fuzzing, C, and why compilers are liars
 - 🤔 I’m looking for help with anything and everything
 - 💬 Ask me about 🤷